Student-centric advice and objective recommendations

 Nearly 9.4% of children in the United States are diagnosed with ADHD.
-ADHD comes with unique challenges, but many institutions offer accommodations that level the playing field.
+ADHD comes with unique challenges, but many institutions offer accommodations to help level the playing field.
 It is also possible for students to receive ADHD scholarships for their scholastic efforts.

 Jump ahead to…